 hereinafter referred to as 'the programme'.
+These regulations also apply to the bridging programmes of the aforementioned programme(s).

 2. The programme is provided under the responsibility of the faculty Technology, Policy & Management of Delft University of Technology, hereinafter referred to as the faculty.